 A covert narcissist can be one of the most harmful kinds of narcissist, as their behaviors are more subtle and not always immediately noticeable.
-A covert narcissist may come off as shy or withdrawn; however, they still share the same traits as overt narcissists, such as a lack of empathy, need for admiration, unrealistic sense of self-importance, and difficulties maintaining relationships.
 They may make others feel bad and guilty for doing something they never did using various manipulation tactics.
 These behaviors can be subtle, damaging methods of asserting themselves in a relationship, which can result in lasting negative effects for the other person.

 Why are covert narcissists so difficult to identify?
 Covert narcissists differ from those who display more overt or grandiose behaviors.
 A covert narcissist will normally have more subtle behavior and may respond to criticism in a more withdrawn way, making them seem sensitive from the outside.